Is Gene Safe?

 You can also check the trust score via API: GET /v1/preflight?target=Gene

-Key Safety Concerns for NuGet packages
+Key Safety Concerns for NuGet package

 When evaluating any NuGet package, watch for: dependency vulnerabilities, publisher verification.